fleschutz/PowerShell/Docs/open-google-news.md

 ## open-google-news.ps1 - Opens Google News

-This script launches the Web browser with the Google News website.
+This PowerShell script launches the Web browser with the Google News website.

 ## Parameters
 ```powershell